aniruddha-jafa/Weather-API/README.md

 # What's the weather like?
 ## A back-end mini-project

+My first server-side project (!)

 :: Main learning goals
-- sanitise and validate a simple form in Express
+- sanitise and validate a simple form
-- query an API from the Express server (no client-side 'fetch' etc)
+- query an API from the server (no client-side 'fetch' etc)

 :: Basic functionality
 - search form to get city name from user